 - The next child takes another card and the whole pattern is repeated.

-- When everyone has finished the whispering round the second child then adds their card to the first, but then they clap the rhythm of both cards one after each other.
+- When everyone has finished the whispering around the circle, the second child then adds their card to the first.
+Then they clap the rhythm of both cards together one after each other.

 - The game continues as each child has a turn adding another note to the growing line of notes on the floor.
 As the game progresses, they each have a turn at clapping the long line of notes and see what the rhythm sounds like as the notes are added.